-14. Students that have left school
+14. Pupils that have left school

-Our responsibility to not discriminate, harass or victimise does not end when a student has left school.
-It will continue to apply with regard to subsequent actions related to our previous relationship with the student, such as the provision of references.
+Our responsibility to not discriminate, harass or victimise does not end when a pupil has left school.
+It will continue to apply with regard to subsequent actions related to our previous relationship with the pupil, such as the provision of references.